antaz/blaze/README.md

 Blaze is a UCI compatible chess engine written in C

+> [!NOTE]
+> This project is still under development and may require a certain envirnoment to be compiled and run

 ## Build
 Setting the `DEBUG` variable allows for a custom debug build with debugging symbols